CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.2 data center and server room.txt

 #### INF.2.A16 Air conditioning in the data center [Building Services]

-It SHOULD be ensured that the climatic conditions for air temperature and humidity in the data center (see INF.2.A5 * Compliance with Air Temperature and Humidity *) as well as for fresh air and suspended solids are created and maintained.
+It SHOULD be made sure that the climatic conditions for air temperature and humidity (see INF.2.A5 * compliance with air temperature and humidity *) in the data center and also for the areas of fresh air and suspended matter are maintained and maintained.
 The air conditioning SHOULD be sufficiently dimensioned for the data center.
 All relevant values ​​SHOULD be constantly monitored.
 If a value deviates from the norm, an automatic alerting should take place.

 The air conditioning systems SHOULD be as fail-safe as possible in computer room areas, z.
 B. by redundant designed components.